DayvonAllen/go-concurrency-notes/processesAndThreads.md

 ## Misc
 - In computing, preemption is the act of temporarily interrupting an executing task, with the intention of resuming it at a later time.
-- When a thread gets preempted, it gets interrupted and resume execution later.
+- When a thread gets preempted, it gets interrupted and resumes execution later.
 It's like a temporary pause before it finishes execution.

 ## Threads
 - Threads are the smallest unit of execution that a CPU accepts.